A characterization of groups of parahoric type: Introduction

 In section $6$, we prove our main result in the general case.

-In section $7$, we give a few examples of cases in which the conditions of the theorem are fulfilled, as well as an explicit example of case in which it is not.
+In section $7$, we give a few examples of cases in which the conditions of the theorem are fulfilled, as well as an explicit example of a case in which they are not.